ecmwf/earthkit-data/docs/guide/xarray/dim.rst

 Dimensions
 ==================

-One of the most important aspect of the :ref:`xr_engine` is how it generates dimensions in the Xarray dataset with :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray`.
+One of the most important aspect of the :ref:`Xarray engine <xr_engine>` is how it generates dimensions in the Xarray dataset with :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray`.

 .. _xr_dim_roles:
 .. _xr_predefined_dims: